-Only open to master’s students in Psychology with the specialisation Applied Cognitive Psychology
+Open to MSc Psychology students with the specialisation Applied Cognitive Psychology.

-In this course we critically evaluate various approaches aimed at enhancing cognitive performance (e.g. vigilance, creativity, memory, productivity).
-Students will learn which techniques are applied, the rationale behind their application, whether these techniques are really effective at enhancing performance, and how this is tested.
+Cognitive enhancement is the process whereby we aim to enhance human performance (e.g. vigilance, creativity, memory, productivity) by improving the information processing capabilities of the brain.
+In this course, students will learn about various approaches to cognitive enhancement, including which techniques are applied, the rationale behind their application, whether these techniques are really effective at enhancing performance, and how this is tested.
 The mechanisms underlying cognitive enhancement are discussed in both a behavioural and psychobiological framework.
-In the workgroup meetings the various topics will be elaborated upon and critically evaluated in oral presentations, (prepared) group discussions, and an individual research proposal.
+In the work group meetings students will more deeply explore an approach to or target of cognitive enhancement, with a particular emphasis on critically evaluating existing empirical research through oral presentations, group discussions, and an individual research proposal.

 2. Are able to critically evaluate scientific literature (in the field of human potential).